 The emergence of large volumes of high dimensional data mandates that model fitting tools evolve quickly to keep pace with the rapidly growing dimension and size of data.
-Although the literature in high dimensional Bayesian inference has witnessed recent upsurge, there are limited number of Bayesian methods, online in nature, which enable efficient Bayesian model fitting in high dimensional linear regression in presence of large or streaming data.
 The DFP algorithm proposed in this article dynamically partitions the parameter space after observing every data shard and employs fast and approximate Bayesian inference at each partition in parallel.
 The detailed simulation studies of DFP with popular Bayesian shrinkage priors (Bayesian Lasso, Horseshoe and Spike and Lasso) show indistinguishable inference from batch MCMC with a considerable reduction of per batch computation time.
-The supplementary material contains the proof of convergence of the DFP algorithm for high dimensional linear regression as time $t \to \infty$.
+The supplementary material contains the proof of convergence of the DFP algorithm for high dimensional linear regression as time $t \to \infty$ .